ARMmbed/reference-design-RD2166/README.md

 *MCB (Module Carrier Board)* - this has been designed using the Reference Design schematic.
 In this reference design, the MCB is a standalone STM32L475 MCU.

-*MEB (Modulude Expansion Board)* - this has been designed using the Reference Design schematic.
+*MEB (Module Expansion Board)* - this has been designed using the Reference Design schematic.
 In this reference design, the MEB is a Quectel BG96 module.

 *MTB (Module Test Bed)* - this is part of the test infrastructure, and includes DAPLink circuit for programming the device, a range of I/O and loopback paths for automated testing.